 About the Artist

 "I like to push my own boundaries," she explains.
-That's why watercolor paints are her medium of choice.
+That's why she chooses to work with watercolor paints.
 "I really like the way it behaves like a living thing: it floats, it blooms, it has a mind of its own and it constantly surprises me."

-"It can be something that catches my eye with a beautiful light and dark pattern, or strong color contrast that excites me or grey foggy landscape that reflects my mood.
-It can be an expression on a stranger’s face or an idea that came to me in a dream.
-The possibilities are endless," says Watts.
+“I’m inspired by many things,” says Watts.
+“It could be a beautiful light and dark pattern that catches my eye, a strong color contrast that excites me, or a grey foggy landscape that reflects my mood.
+It could be an expression on a stranger’s face or inspiration from a dream.”